robots-ju/live-overcapture/README.md

 Some combination of the gstreamer bad plugins is also necessary to handle h264 at all.
 I'll try to update these instructions when I isolate which exact package is needed.
-In the meantime I just installed all the `libstreamer*` and `gstreamer*` packages available in the repo and it works.
+In the meantime I just installed all the `libgstreamer*` and `gstreamer*` packages available in the repo and it works.

 ```sh
 sudo apt install build-essential cmake git libusb-1.0-0-dev libjpeg-dev gstreamer1.0-libav